-- CPD and travel fund – to be spent on activities of your choosing, such as conferences, courses and learning materials.
+- CPD and travel fund – This is a £500 fund to be spent on psychiatry-related activities of your choosing, such as conferences, courses and learning materials.

-- CPD Online – You will be given free access to the Royal College of Psychiatrists' CPD online modules.
-Over 225 modules and 140 podcasts to keep you up to date with new research and best practice psychiatry.
+- CPD eLearning – You will be given free access to the Royal College of Psychiatrists' CPD eLearning modules.
+Over 200 modules and 160 podcasts to keep you up to date with new research and best practice in psychiatry.